Elmbridge Green Belt Consultation

-The Elmbridge Consultation is due to conclude on Friday 24th February 2017 and it is vital that you have your say regarding the removal of two large areas of land in the Cobham, Stoke D'Abernon and Oxshott areas from the Green Belt.
+The Elmbridge Council Consultation was due to conclude on Friday 24th February 2017.
+We hope you had your say regarding the removal of two large areas of land in the Cobham, Stoke D'Abernon and Oxshott areas from the Green Belt and about other aspects of the Local Plan.

 Local Plan and Green Belt Review - Consultation - Please Respond - Deadline Extended

-The following email has being sent to CDRA members and hasalso been circulated by other local organisations.
+The following email was sent to CDRA members and was also circulated by other local organisations.

 Elmbridge Borough Council (“The Council”) is proposing to remove Green Belt status from 2 areas of land either side of Cobham plus one in Long Ditton to allow for housing development of up to 1,000 houses in each location to meet a projected shortfall of 5,755 homes in the borough.
 The local areas are: